Jomgus/KNN_Based_Book_Recommender/README.md

 ### 4. Model Implementation
-   - **Similarity Matching**: The fuzzy matching library fuzzywuzzy was used to improve title matching, allowing the system to handle minor variations or errors in user-inputted book titles.
+   - **Similarity Matching**: The fuzzy matching library FuzzyWuzzy was used to improve title matching, allowing the system to handle minor variations or errors in user-inputted book titles.
 This increases the system’s flexibility and usability, matching input titles closely to those in the dataset.
    - **Recommendation Function**: A custom function was designed to retrieve book recommendations based on a user-provided title.
      - Input: User-selected book title.
      - Output: List of similar book titles based on proximity in the feature space.